djcurr/heatEquationVisualization/README.md

 function. `EventType`s are mapped to subscribers, but subscribers to all events are permitted. `Event`s are processed concurrently.
 The `Event` interface must be implemented by all `Event`s.
 The required functions are `getType` and `getData`. `Event` data is stored in a map of permitted data types.
-Each `Event` data element is indexed by an `EventDataKey` which corresponds for a specific data element for an event.
+Each `Event` data element is indexed by an `EventDataKey` which corresponds to a specific data element for an event.

 ![Broker UML](https://djcurr.github.io/heatEquationVisualization/classevents_1_1_broker__coll__graph.png)